arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/environmental-monitor-application-note/content.md

 - [Arduino IDE 2.0+](https://www.arduino.cc/en/software) or [Arduino Web Editor](https://create.arduino.cc/editor)
 - [Arduino_NiclaSenseEnv library](https://github.com/arduino-libraries/Arduino_NiclaSenseEnv)
 - [Arduino Renesas Portenta Boards core](https://github.com/arduino/ArduinoCore-renesas) (required to work with the Portenta C33 board)
+- For the Wi-Fi® connectivity feature of Portenta C33, we will use the [Arduino Cloud](https://create.arduino.cc/iot/things).
+If you do not have an account, create one for free [here](https://cloud.arduino.cc/).

 ***The Nicla Sense Env board is not intended as a standalone device but as a shield of another Portenta, MKR, or Nano family board.
 In this application note, we will use the Portenta C33 as the main board and the Nicla Sense Env board as a shield.***